sagemath/trac_to_gh/Issue 7789.md

 # Issue 7789: Improve the arguments for the default type of a variable in MixedIntegerLinearProgram

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7789

 Original creator: ncohen